jonathansick/astropyexampledemo/docs/page1.rst

 .. example:: Convert SI units to CGS
    :tags: units

-   And it can convert between unit systems, such as SI or CGS:
+   And `astropy.units` can also convert between unit systems, such as SI or CGS:

    .. doctest-skip::

        >>> (1.0 * u.Pa).cgs
        <Quantity 10.0 Ba>

+   This is an external link: https://docs.astropy.org.
+   :doc:`page2`.

 The units ``mag``, ``dex`` and ``dB`` are special, being logarithmic units, for which a value is the logarithm of a physical quantity in a given unit.
 These